 Range of innovation ideas to explore within the innovation process

-Clearly, brands have a range of innovation options starting with product extensions which are most straightforward and lowest risk, but likely lower gains.
-Importantly, at the other extreme, blue ocean exploratory is the highest risk and challenging, but it could bring the highest gains.
+Clearly, developing product strategy looks at a range of innovation options.
+Start with product extensions, which are the most straightforward and lowest risk but likely lower gains.
+Importantly, blue ocean exploratory is the highest risk and most challenging at the other extreme, but it could bring the highest gains.

 Product extensions:

 First, identify new consumer needs that your brand can handle.
-Broaden portfolio to neutralize competitors or gain a share of shelf.
-Admittedly, use product extensions to keep the brand fresh with new benefits, flavors, and sizes.
+Broaden portfolio to neutralize competitors or gain a share of the shelf.
+Admittedly, product extensions keep the brand fresh with new benefits, flavors, and sizes.

 Product improvements: